 This is a “time-out” error, and it will show if it took a process to load longer than allowed by the default time in a PHP script.
 It usually follows changes you make on your website such as changing themes or installing or updating plugins.
 If it takes too long, the server will block the process, showing the “maximum execution time exceeded” error.

-Usually, this is caused either by a bad plugin/theme or by slow hosting, primarily if you use shared.
+Usually, this is caused either by a bad plugin/theme or by slow hosting, primarily if you use shared hosting.
 So make sure you select a quality hosting provider.
 And if the error persists, here is how to fix maximum execution time exceeded in WordPress.

-You will see “briefly unavailable for scheduled maintenance” when you perform updates on your website, whether themes, plugins or WordPress itself.
-Most of the times your site goes back to normal after a successful update.
+You will see “briefly unavailable for scheduled maintenance” when you perform updates on your website, whether themes, plugins, or WordPress itself.
+Most of the time your site goes back to normal after a successful update.

 Now you learned your lesson!
 But no need to panic, you can fix it by copy/pasting even more code and following online guides.
 We have one such article, and we recommend you checking it if you want to learn how to fix WordPress Syntax Error.

 Another common WordPress problem you will have to deal with sooner or later is “Error establishing a database connection.”
 Unfortunately, there are many things that can lead to this error.
 And because you can’t say for sure what causes it, it comes to trials and errors.